fstab/grok_exporter/README.md

 go install .
 ```

 The resulting `grok_exporter` binary will be dynamically linked to the Oniguruma library, i.e. it needs the Oniguruma library to run.
 The [releases] are statically linked with Oniguruma, i.e. the releases don't require Oniguruma as a run-time dependency.
-The releases are built with `release.sh`.
+The releases are built with `hack/release.sh`.

 _Note: Go 1.13 for Mac OS has a bug affecting the file input.
 It is recommended to use Go 1.12 on Mac OS until the bug is fixed.
 Go 1.13.5 is affected. [https://github.com/golang/go/issues/35767](https://github.com/golang/go/issues/35767)._